studiopress/atomic-blocks/readme.txt

 = It's free, and always will be. =

 We’re firm believers in open source - that’s why we’re releasing the LSX Blocks plugin for free, forever.
-We offer free support on the [LSX Blocks support forums](https://wordpress.org/support/plugin/lsx-blocks).
+Check out our support forums, or post a question for free support!
+[LSX Blocks support forums](https://wordpress.org/support/plugin/lsx-blocks).

 = What do I need in order to run LSX Blocks? =